wvanderp/GoldDiggersLog/characters/player/Eur Dur.md

 On one side of my backpack is a special strap for my battle axe; on the other, there are some throwables like smaller axes, knives, or a book I dislike.

-Although my beard is not that well maintained, I do try because I noticed that people react better when I look propper.
+Although my beard is not that well maintained, I do try because I noticed that people react better when I look proper.